DUR6NA/Odyssey/README.md

 # Odyssey

-A browser-based, AI-driven text adventure game powered by OpenRouter.
+A browser-based, AI-driven text adventure game powered by a AI of your choice.
 Explore unique worlds, interact with AI companions, manage your inventory, and shape your own story in an immersive environment.

 ## Features